prometheus/proposals/proposals/0048-otel_delta_temporality_support.md

 **Pros**
 * Simplicity - this approach leverages an existing Prometheus metric type, reducing the changes to the core Prometheus data model.
-* Prometheus already implicitly uses gauges to represent deltas.
+* Prometheus already uses gauges to represent deltas in some cases.
 For example, `increase()` outputs the delta count of a series over an specified interval.
 While the output type is not explicitly defined, it's considered a gauge.
 * Non-monotonic cumulative sums in OTEL are already ingested as Prometheus gauges, meaning there is precedent for counter-like OTEL metrics being converted to Prometheus gauge types.

 **Cons**
 * Gauge has different meanings in Prometheus and OTEL.
 In Prometheus, it's just a value that can go up and down, while in OTEL it's the "last-sampled event for a given time window".
 While it technically makes sense to represent an OTEL delta counter as a Prometheus gauge, this could be a point of confusion for OTEL users who see their counter being mapped to a Prometheus gauge rather than a Prometheus counter.
 There could also be uncertainty for the user on whether the metric was accidentally instrumented as a gauge or whether it was converted from a delta counter to a gauge.
-* Gauges are usually aggregated in time by averaging or taking the last value, while deltas are usually summed.
+* Scraped Prometheus gauges are usually aggregated in time by averaging or taking the last value, while OTEL deltas are usually summed.
 Treating both as a single type would mean there wouldn't be an appropriate default aggregation for gauges.
 Having a predictable aggregation by type is useful for downsampling, or applications that try to automatically display meaningful graphs for metrics (e.g. the [Grafana Explore Metrics](https://github.com/grafana/grafana/blob/main/docs/sources/explore/_index.md) feature).
 * The original delta information is lost upon conversion.
 If the resulting Prometheus gauge metric is converted back into an OTEL metric, it would be converted into a gauge rather than a delta metric.
 While there's no proven need for roundtrippable deltas, maintaining OTEL interoperability helps Prometheus be a good citizen in the OpenTelemetry ecosystem.

 #### Introduce `__temporality__` label